botman/docs/driver-facebook-messenger.md

 <img alt="Facebook Button Template Screenshot" src="/img/fb/template_buttons.png" width="500">

 A `Button Template` is a text with several user input options. (buttons) The template uses `ElementButtons` which are different from the buttons you use for BotMan `Questions`.
 There are two types of ElementButtons.
 The default one is the `web_url` button which only needs an `url` next to the title.
 It links to an external website.
 Secondly we have `postback` buttons.
 They will trigger [Facebook postback actions](https://developers.facebook.com/docs/messenger-platform/webhook-reference/postback).
 They require the type `postback` and a `payload which is the text that Facebook will send to BotMan` when a user hits this button.
-In the callback you will be able to get the postback button's text with `$answer->getText()`.
+If you use the ask method within a [Conversation](#conversations), you will be able to get the postback button's text with `$answer->getText()`.

 ```php
 $bot->reply(ButtonTemplate::create('Do you want to know more about BotMan?')